LPascholatti/django-dinosaur-rest/readme.md

 ### Development

-Implement authorization and authentication coming from the backend to this frontend.
+-Implement authorization and authentication coming from this backend to the frontend.

+-Yet to be deployed on Heroku.

+### Endpoints

+You can make requests to the following endpoint: http://127.0.0.1:8000/api/dinosaur/

+The admin has a secret password.

 ### Hackathon